 Without hemp, we would be scrambling to find a sustainable source to make, well, pretty much everything.

-Now that it's fully legal on the federal level, hemp can serve us and the earth in more and more ways.
+Now that it's once again available to ordinary people, hemp can serve us and the earth in more and more ways.